awsdocs/amazon-mq-developer-guide/doc_source/general.md

    1. Run the following `telnet` command to test the network path for your broker\.
 Replace the endpoint with your information\.
 Replace *port* with port number `8162` for the web console, or other wire\-level ports to test additional protocols as needed\.
 **Note**
- For acive/standby deployments, you will recieve a `Connect failed` error message if you run `telnet` with the standby endpoint\.
-This is expected, as the standby instance itself is running, but the ActiveMQ process is not running and does not have acess to the broker's Amazon EFS storage volume\.
+ For active/standby deployments, you will receive a `Connect failed` error message if you run `telnet` with the standby endpoint\.
+This is expected, as the standby instance itself is running, but the ActiveMQ process is not running and does not have access to the broker's Amazon EFS storage volume\.
 Run the command for both `-1` and `-2` endpoints to ensure you test both the active and the standby instances\.

       ```
       $ telnet b-1234a5b6-78cd-901e-2fgh-3i45j6k178l9-1.mq.us-west-2.amazonaws.com port